Copositivity, discriminants and nonseparable signed supports: Introduction

+Then the set $T$ in \Cref{alphabetic:thm:criterion} has exactly one element $t_*$.
+Additionally, the signomial $f_{c(t_*)}$ has exactly one positive singular zero $x_*$ and $(t_*,x_*)$ is a nondegenerate zero of the critical system. \end{theoremalphabetic}

-If the equation systems defining $S$ from \Cref{alphabetic:thm:criterion} have zero sets of positive dimension, numerical implementations of \Cref{alphabetic:thm:criterion} might miss solutions, possibly leading to a wrong outcome of the criterion (see \Cref{subsec:limitations}).
-We show that this behaviour does not happen for generic coefficients (\Cref{prop:generic:coefficients:isolated}) and it never happens for polynomials with nonseparable $(\A_+,\A_-)$.
+The critical systems of nonseparable signed supports are thus computationally well behaved and \Cref{alphabetic:thm:1sol} allows for an efficient practical implementation of \Cref{alphabetic:thm:criterion} using homotopy continuation methods and tracking one solution path with parameter homotopies.
+In the general case, if the zero sets of the critical systems defining the set $T$ in \Cref{alphabetic:thm:criterion} have positive dimension, then numerical implementations of the criterion for copositivity might miss solutions, possibly leading to a wrong outcome of the criterion (see \Cref{subsec:limitations}).
+We show in \Cref{prop:generic:coefficients:isolated} that this behaviour does not happen for generic coefficients.